Literature: The Secret of Platform 13

 is a children's book by Eva Ibbotson.
 Inside the abandoned Platform 13 in King's Cross Railway Station lies the Gump, an ancient and magical secret passage.
 Every nine years it opens to take those who wish to leave the world behind for the mythical island known as...The Island.
 The Queen gives birth to a son the year the Gump opens again and after the Prince's three nannies are overcome with homesickness, she allows them to take the Prince with them for a brief visit to our world.

 What they don't count on is running into Mrs. Trottle

 , who desperately wants to have a baby...even if it means turning to kidnapping.

-- Adaptational Villainy: Inverted in the case of the Nuckelavee, who seems to be fairly benign or at least fairly harmless (and is driven away when Raymond insults it).
-In the original folklore that the creature appears in, it is much more malicious.
+- Adaptational Heroism: The Nuckelavee, who seems to be benign or at least fairly harmless (and is driven away when Raymond insults it).
+In the original folklore that the creature appears in, it is much more nightmarish.

 - Ambiguously Human: Many of the Island's unusual creatures, which is why they can move or travel around London without being noticed.
-The rescuers were specificially chosen with this in mind.
+The rescuers were specifically chosen with this in mind.

 - Cute Witch: Subverted in name only.
 Odge is a hag with powers such as making people go bald, but unlike her sisters, she's considered pretty.

 - Death Bed Confession: In the hospital, Nanny Brown writes Ben a note to be read after her death.
 It reveals that he was kidnapped as a baby, cluing Odge to the fact that he's the real Prince.

 - Doting Parent: Mrs. Trottle.
 She's many things, but she pulls out all the stops to make Raymond happy, even if that's exactly how he became such a brat.